Skip to main content

 • Account fit: The invite list maps to priority accounts, open opportunities, expansion targets, or strategic partner relationships.

-• Commercial purpose: The event has a clear role in acceleration, expansion, executive access, or deal unblocking.
+• Commercial purpose: The event has a clear role in acceleration, expansion, executive access, or moving a stuck deal.

 • Buyer relevance: The topic is important enough for senior people to attend without needing a gimmick.